plasmabio/plasma/docs/troubleshooting/index.rst

 .. code-block:: bash

   jupyter-repo2docker --ref a4edf334c6b4b16be3a184d0d6e8196137ee1b06 https://github.com/plasmabio/template-python

+Update the parameters based on the image you would like to build.

 This will create a Docker image and start it automatically once the build is complete.